 Sand the floors (some floors I had professionally sanded, but taking off a layer of floor did not, unfortunately, take away the smell, it some areas it made it worse).

 Seal the floor (and odors) by painting with oil based floor paint.
 (The floors were in pretty bad shape, staining and them and covering them with clear polyurethane probably still would not make them look good, plus there was a time issue, since we had to move in immediately and therefore needed to be able to walk on the floors right away.)

 All in all, smell removal was a huge process.
-Though it was nice to pick wall colors for my new digs, my painting of every service of the house had very little to do with decor.
+Though it was nice to choose wall colors for my new digs, my painting of every surface of the house had very little to do with decor.
 No, my painting had to do with odor control.
 It had to be done.

 Now?
 Now my house smells good.
 But it’s a freaking miracle.
-A miracle brought about by hard work and some angels, very extremely cool peeps who volunteered to help me.
+A miracle brought about by hard work and some angels, very extremely cool people who volunteered to help me.
 A post dedicated to these folks is forthcoming.